 2022-07-26: Is Smuggling needed to sneak contraband past security checks?
 Won’t Holdout or Camouflage do?
 My understanding:

 - Holdout: Hide items on a person

-- Smuggling: Hide items in room, car, pack, etc.
+- Smuggling: Hide items in a room, car, pack, etc.

 So.
-A smuggler can get by w/ just Holdout for small stuff, and can use Camouflage outdoors to conceal hideouts, men, and “drops” awaiting pickup.
+A smuggler can get by with just Holdout for small stuff, and can use Camouflage outdoors to conceal hideouts, men, and “drops” awaiting pickup.